Frederick Municipal Airport (Maryland): In popular culture

 The Frederick Municipal Airport, called Frederick Field in the movie, is featured in the 1996 action film Executive Decision starring Kurt Russell, though the airport filmed is not Frederick Municipal Airport but rather Van Nuys Airport.

 History

 Frederick Municipal Airport's construction began on March 26, 1946.
 It replaced Detrick Field, which would become Fort Detrick and lose its aeronautical function.
 The airport opened on April 17, 1946, with the arrival of a Stinson aircraft, although the airport was not open for general use until the grading and paving of the runways completed later.
 The airport was dedicated on May 1, 1949.
-At the dedication ceremony, two plaques were unveiled; one honored Frederick County residents who served their country in World War II, and the other honored Lieutenant William T. Delaplaine III, the first Frederick County pilot to lose their life in World War II.
+At the dedication ceremony, two plaques were unveiled; one honored Frederick County residents who served their country in World War II, and the other honored Lieutenant William T. Delaplaine III, the first Frederick County pilot to lose his life in World War II.

 The airport became the home of the Experimental Aircraft Association east coast fly-in in 1970.